 Leaves: Fall Blooms: Early spring Nut/Fruit/Seed: Fall

 Wildlife Value: This tree is mildly resistant to damage by deer.
-It is a host plant for the Banded Hairstreak, Edward's Hairstreak, Grey Hairstreak, White-M Hairstreak, Horace's Duskywing, and Juvanals Duskywing butterflys.
-The acorns are eaten by woodpeckers, blue jays, small mammals, wild turkeys, white-tailed deer and black bear.
+It is a host plant for the Banded Hairstreak, Edward's Hairstreak, Grey Hairstreak, White-M Hairstreak, Horace's Duskywing, and Juvanals Duskywing butterflies.
+The acorns are eaten by woodpeckers, blue jays, small mammals, wild turkeys, white-tailed deer, and black bear.

-Insects, Diseases, or Other Plant Problems: Oaks are susceptible to a large number of diseases, including oak wilt, chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots and powdery mildew.
+Insects, Diseases, or Other Plant Problems: Oaks are susceptible to a large number of diseases, including chestnut blight, shoestring root rot, anthracnose, oak leaf blister, cankers, leaf spots, and powdery mildew.
+This tree is resistant to oak wilt.
 Potential insect pests include scale, oak skeletonizer, leaf miner, galls, oak lace bugs, borers, caterpillars and nut weevils.

 - 40-50 ft.